Nepal Everest Basecamp Altitude Medicine Trek

 TIMS and Sagarmatha National Park Fees

-VTC Wilderness Medicine Course Fee/ Materials
+VTC Wilderness Medicine Course Fee/ Materials.
+Complementary 900 fill down jacket with BRAM logo

 Not included: